nicholas22/jpropel-light/README.markdown

       if(c.SomeProperty < someValue * 2)
         results.add(c);

 This is a trivial example, but it becomes obvious that for more complex queries, such as group by, select many, etc. the code becomes much more verbose.
 Even the low level of verbosity shown above hides the real purpose of the snippet, so one has to read it multiple lines of code in their entirety to understand it.
 This gets in the way of the developer and is not good for productivity.

 So is the following *valid* Java code perhaps better?

     List results = someCollection.where(propertyLessThan(someValue*2));

 How is this possible?
 Well, firstly we have to import the right class, which would be the Linq class of the framework.
-It has implementations for all methods found in the .NET implementation such as: all, any, select, where, distinct, first, last, zip, etc.
+It has implementations for all methods found in the .NET implementation such as: [all, any, select, where, distinct, first, last, zip, etc.](https://github.com/nicholas22/jpropel-light/blob/master/src/propel/core/utils/Linq.java)

 The second step is to annotate the class that contains your code with the @ExtensionMethod annotation, imported from a library called [lombok-pg](https://github.com/peichhorn/lombok-pg).
 This library makes a lot of the shown syntactic sugar possible by instructing your compiler to pre-process the class code before compiling.
 This is done transparently to the developer.
 As far as bytecode is concerned, the code is converted to standard Java calls.
 So for the snippet above, the code effectively becomes:

     List results = Linq.where(someCollection, propertyLessThan(someValue*2));

 This you will recognise is standard Java static method call.
-This is how extension methods work under-the-hood in other languages too.
-But crucially, you as a developer do not have to work as such and can be much more expressive, using a builder-like fluent API:
+This is how [extension methods](http://en.wikipedia.org/wiki/Extension_method) work under-the-hood in other languages too.
+But crucially, you as a developer *do not* have to work as such and can be much more expressive, using a fluent API:

     List names = new String[] {"james","john","john","eddie"}.where(startsWith("j").select(toUppercase()).distinct().toList();

+Isn't that nice? :)

-The above statement returns ["JAMES", "JOHN"] and is arguably more readable and concise than the equivalent imperative series of Java statements that it gets compiled down to, don't you agree?
+The above statement returns ["JAMES", "JOHN"] and is arguably more readable and concise than the equivalent imperative series of Java statements that it gets processed down to:

     String[] array = String[] {"james","john","john","eddie"};
     array = Linq.toList(Linq.distinct(Linq.select(Linq.where(array, startsWith("j")), toUppercase())));

-The other interesting thing to note here is how can we seemingly pass functions as arguments (e.g. see startsWith, toUppercase).
+Another interesting thing to note here is how can we seemingly pass functions as arguments (e.g. see startsWith, toUppercase).
 Everyone knows that Java does not have first class functions, in other words, cannot pass methods/functions around as objects.
 This is another area where lombok-pg helps us, allowing for the annotation of methods/functions with @Function, enabling easier functional programming in Java.

     @Function
     private static String toUppercase(String element) {